Maxïmo Park – Too Much Information

 The decline in demand for spunky, summer alt-rock has given Maxïmo Park a bit more freedom to spread their wings.
 So we get a lot more synthesiser, a lot more melancholy and some pretty obscure literary shout-outs.
 But they have avoided emulating the new wave of electro-pop, sounding more like the retro analog blips of 80s electronica, Depeche Mode in all their glory.
 And the mature, earnest result show that this is no bad thing.

-Too Much Information was released on 3rd February 2014, for further information or to order the album visit here.
+Too Much Information was released on 3rd February 2014.
+For further information or to order the album visit Maximo Park’s website here.

 Watch the video for Leave This Island here: